-In October, Leadership Lansing will begin its ninth year with a record cohort of 51 participants.
+In October, Leadership Lansing will begin its ninth year.
 295 leaders in a diverse number of industry sectors have completed the program in the first eight years.
 We have been focused on improving the program every year.
 It's very rewarding each year during the Chamber's Annual Dinner when we ask everyone in the room who is in or has completed Leadership Lansing to stand up and be recognized.
 It is quite a sight to see and to realize how many of those leaders are connected to each other, the Chamber and towards building a better region.